scellecs/morpeh/README.md

 #### 🧩 Filter Extensions

-Filter extensions required for easy reuse of filter queries.
+Filter extensions are a way to reuse queries or their parts.
 Let's look at an example:

-We need to implement the IFilterExtension interface and the type must be a struct.
+Create a struct and implement the IFilterExtension interface.

 ```c#
 public struct SomeExtension : IFilterExtension {